Spin quantum number: Stern–Gerlach experiment

-In 1927 Phipps and Taylor conducted a similar experiment, using atoms of hydrogen with similar results.
+In 1927, Thomas Erwin Phipps and John Bellamy Taylor conducted a similar experiment, using atoms of hydrogen with similar results.
 Later scientists conducted experiments using other atoms that have only one electron in their valence shell: (copper, gold, sodium, potassium).
 Every time there were two lines formed on the metallic plate.

 The atomic nucleus also may have spin, but protons and neutrons are much heavier than electrons (about 1836 times), and the magnetic dipole moment is inversely proportional to the mass.
 So the nuclear magnetic dipole momentum is much smaller than that of the whole atom.
-This small magnetic dipole was later measured by Stern, Frisch and Easterman.
+This small magnetic dipole was later measured by Stern, Otto Frisch and Immanuel Estermann.